LinaGomez-lab/Prediction_Model_Cancer_Met/README.md

   - Patient Information (10.4%): include Age, Race, BMI
   - Legal, Local (Regional), or Environmental (9.3%): includes payer type, patient state, patient zip3, and climate change by zip3.

+Other factors included were Commute Time, Education (Highest and Lowest Levels), and Household Income ($35k-$50k).
+Together, they account for 4.1% of the predictive power.
 ### Related skills: Managing complex datasets and Prediction